benedictjones/EiM_MaterialProxy/README.md

 ### NGSpice
 For PySpice to work **NGSpice must also be installed**.
 (Full instructions for PySpice/NGSpice installation can be found at https://pyspice.fabrice-salvaire.fr/releases/v1.4/installation.html)
+Note: this code has been developed using NGSpice 31.

 #### Windows
 A version of NGSpice is included in /NGSpice/ngspice.zip, the extracted contents must be placed in the appropriate location.